 Who can attend the Summer School?

 The Summer School is open to graduate students, postdoctoral fellows, and new investigators who want to develop and extend their knowledge about behavioural trials.
-We encourage graduate students and new investigators from low and middle-income countries (LMIC) to participate at the Summer school (refer to the list of lower and middle-income countries based on the World Bank classification).
+We encourage graduate students and early career investigators based in lower and middle-income countries (LMICs) to participate at the Summer school.
+View the list of lower and middle-income countries.

 Graduate students include:

 Note: Masters students may be considered for admission if they have the pertinent experience and interest.

 - Full-time postdoctoral fellows who have received their last graduate studies degree within the last 5 years

 Early Career Investigators include:

 - Early career investigators who have obtained their first position as an independent professor (or equivalent) within the last 5 years

 - Full time research associates (or equivalent) who have received their PhD degree within the last 5 years

 Note: In exceptional cases, early investigators based in LMICs who have obtained their professor position more than 5 years ago may be considered.